How to improve your sleep when the little one is down

 - Meditation has shown to help make you more resilient to stress.
-You can sit somewhere comfortable like your bed, close your eyes, and focus on your
+You can sit somewhere comfortable like your bed, close your eyes, and focus on

-to calm your mind and body.
+can help to calm your mind and body.

 - Deep breathing can also be helpful as it counters the effects of stress by lowering your blood pressure and heart rate.
 Sit down and slowly inhale

 through your nose as deeply as you can and then slowly exhale.
 Do this for about five minutes before lying down.